vRP-framework/vRP/README.md

 -- get player apparence customization data
--- return table with customization data, use print(json.encode(result)) to understand the structure -- .model or .modelhash define the player model, the indexes define each component as [drawable_id,texture_id,palette_id] array vRP.getCustomization()
+-- return table with customization data, use print(json.encode(result)) to understand the structure -- .model or .modelhash define the player model, the indexes define each component as [drawable_id,texture_id,palette_id] array
+-- props are referenced using the prefix "p" for the key (p0,p1,p2,p...), -1 = no prop vRP.getCustomization()

 -- set player apparence